rpratiksha031/rpratiksha031/README.md

 ![PR Badge](https://img.shields.io/badge/PR-Contributor-success?style=flat-square&logo=github)

-Contributed to open-source by submitting and merging PRs to repositories like `project-name`.
+Contributed to a project by submitting and merging PRs to repository.
 Actively participating in collaborative development.